 Did you know?

-Out of 6 identified rorqual surface lunge-feeding behaviours, blue whales were shown to exhibit 4: left and right lateral lunges as well as ventral lunges clockwise and counter-clockwise.
-No blue whales showed oblique (upright body orientation at oblique angles) lunges or vertical lunges.
-Evidence of behavioural lateralization, with a preference for right-sided lunges, have also been found.
-Blue whales also exhibited less diversity in behaviours at depth, most likely due to the shorter available time to feed when using more energy-demanding behaviours at depth (Kot et al., 2014).
+Out of 6 identified rorqual surface lunge-feeding behaviours, blue whales were shown to exhibit 4 (Kot et al. 2014).
+This included left and right lateral lunges as well as ventral lunges clockwise and counter-clockwise.
+No blue whales showed oblique lunges (upright body orientation at oblique angles) or vertical lunges.
+There was evidence of behavioural lateralization (with a preference for right-sided lunges).
+Blue whales also exhibited less diversity in behaviours at depth, most likely due to the shorter time available to feed when using more energy-demanding behaviours at depth.

 Surface lunge feeding